dd32/td-gh-ex/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.2.4 September 20th 2016 =
+* improved : implement add_theme_support( 'custom-header') with the header_image theme_mod, in place of the previous header-image hueman option.
+Ensure retrocompatibility with the previous option.

 = 3.2.3 September 12th 2016 =
 * fixed : Plugin recommendation code was not up to date.
 Updated to TGMPA v2.6.1